Language school

 Were you brought up speaking Ukrainian?
 Do you speak Ukrainian vdoma (at home) to your mama i tato or maybe baba i dido?
 Do you understand Ukrainian but don’t always understand how the language functions?

 This course is for people who have acquired their knowledge of Ukrainian through their families, community schools or who spent a lot of time in a Ukrainian-speaking environment; for those who might have learned the language as children, but who might not have studied it formally.
+Classes take place once a week.

 The aim of the course is to: